 San Francisco, CA

-In April 2013, Mother Jones released secretly taped recordings and a transcript of a February 2 opposition-research meeting that Republican Senator Mitch McConnell had held with his staff.
-McConnell’s re-election campaign denounced the magazine's “Nixonian tactics.”
-Speculating that McConnell’s campaign may have been bugged extensively, Republicans suggested that the FBI could get involved in investigating the matter.
+In April 2013, Mother Jones released a set of secretly taped recordings (along with a transcript) of a February 2 opposition-research meeting that Republican Senator Mitch McConnell had held with his staff, prompting McConnell’s re-election campaign to denounce the magazine's “Nixonian tactics.”